-With their voracious appetites, Canada geese can destroy golf course greens, backyard gardens, and other landscapes.
+With their voracious appetites, Canada geese can destroy lawn and backyard gardens, golf course greens, and other landscapes.
 These geese have adapted so well to urban environments that in the springtime, their nests can be found throughout these areas.
 In an attempt to guard these nests from passersby, Canada geese can become aggressive, attacking anyone who poses a threat.

 Excessive droppings from overabundant Canada goose populations have also forced the closure of public parks and swimming holes.
 Many dispersal techniques that work well in rural areas only move bird populations from one neighborhood to another in urban areas.
 Often a long-term program of population control is the best solution.
 The oiling of goose eggs so they don’t hatch is an example.

 As is the case with most wildlife problems, altering the physical environment to take away the opportunity to become a nuisance is best.
 Whether the problem is birds nesting in an attic, siding or bathroom exhaust vent or roosting somewhere on a structure in significantly high enough numbers to be an issue, blocking them from access is preferred.

 Sometimes the situation doesn’t allow for physical alterations, such as a golf course or park.
 In these cases disrupting their comfort level and chasing them away may be the best and only option.

 We have included the most common species, that we are called on to control, on this site.
 There are many other occasional bird issues that we come across from time to time.

 Most species of birds are protected by Federal regulations.
 They include migratory, native species, ie., ducks, hawks and owls.
 Non-native or invasive species are not protected and their control is not restricted, ie., European Starlings, English Sparrows and pigeons.
 Some have become such a nuisance that the States have been given the ability to regulate them, ie., Canada Goose.